-Modern voice search devices feature Automatic Speech Recognition (ASR) for feeding the data into the system.
-Additionally, some search engines use text-to-speech recognition for delivering results.
+Modern voice search engine features Automatic Speech Recognition (ASR) to feed the data into the system.
+Additionally, some search engines use text-to-speech recognition to deliver results.

-What’s impressive is that you won’t have to activate the virtual assistant on any device before proceeding with a voice search.
+What’s impressive is that you won’t have to activate a virtual assistant like Google Assistant on any device before proceeding with a voice search.
 This is because the search device has the necessary input to detect the language of the user’s voice search queries.

-Every voice search setup has a user queries a database that helps the algorithm shortlist the necessary keywords and display relevant search results.
-Depending on the device you’re using, the results will appear on the screen, or the voice assistant might answer back.
+Every voice search setup has a user query database that helps the algorithm shortlist the necessary keywords and display relevant search results.
+Depending on your device, the results will appear on the screen, or the voice assistant might answer.

 Voice search is highly convenient and popular among people.

 The main advantage of using voice search is that it is faster and easier to operate.
 Suppose you are driving but want to turn on Google Maps to find the correct route.
 What would be easier — stalling in the middle of a crowded highway while searching for a suitable route or asking the voice assistant?